By Air Force Tech. Sgt. Christopher Carranza

 “The (weather) mission and the level of responsibility we have to the public is a tall order that we take seriously,” said Dunn.
 “There is no other job that I would rather have.”

 - This story originally appeared on DVIDS.net.
-It has been edited for style, grammar and brevity.
+It has been edited for USO.org, where it originally appeared in 2019.
+It has been updated in 2020.